 More people begin their buying journey by researching online before ever reaching out to a solution provider.
 By utilizing your blog, you can help influence customer behavior and favorably increase the odds of influencing visitors to your website with well-researched articles.

 Through the use of content marketing, leads can be obtained a lot easier if your business is seen as a trusted resource of knowledge in its area of specialization. eBooks are a way for you to demonstrate expertise and thought leadership.
 They make it easy for the potential customer to learn more about your company, your products or services, and also about the area of business you operate in

 Pick subjects that are relevant to the information your target customers are looking for.
-In other word, provide information regarding their common challenges or needs.
-This is one of the most common techniques for lead generation, because it establishes credibility and attracts qualified leads.
-You can offer them an eBook on your website for free, if they fill out a form.
+In other words, provide information regarding their common challenges or needs.
+This is one of the most common techniques for lead generation because it establishes credibility and attracts qualified leads.
+You can offer them an eBook on your website for free if they fill out a form.
 Once they fill in the form, you now have information with which to continue nurturing them.

 An important point to remember here is that you don't want to ask for so much information that it becomes too much trouble for them to get the eBook.
 If they feel like you are asking too much, they won't download it.
 This is particularly true when it comes to their phone number.
 Most people are willing to give an email address, but won't give a phone number and risk getting calls.